China Chalet: Reception and legacy

 The New York Times described parties at China Chalet "as if New York's art world had been transported to a Holiday Inn in the Midwest", while Women's Wear Daily called it the "Studio 54 of the Instagram era".
 Writing for Eater, restaurant critic Robert Sietsema described China Chalet as "a specter of timeworn elegance" evoking the "waning era of the three-martini lunch."
-Vice noted that China Chalet's popularity as a party venue came at "an inflection point" for New York City nightlife, as "stalwarts like Beatrice Inn and Bungalow 8 began to fade in 2009 amid the backdrop of the financial crisis" and "the city’s cool kids decamped to various new stomping grounds."
+Vice noted that China Chalet's popularity as a party venue came at "an inflection point" for New York City nightlife, as "stalwarts like Beatrice Inn and Bungalow 8 began to fade in 2009 due to the 2008 financial crisis" and "the city’s cool kids decamped to various new stomping grounds."

 Multiple figures in New York politics and finance dined at China Chalet, including former mayor Rudy Giuliani and former NYPD police commissioner William Bratton.
 Parties at China Chalet were held or attended by Cardi B, Timothée Chalamet, Carol Lim, Mary-Kate and Ashley Olsen, Ari Marcopoulos, Aurel Schmidt, and Rita Ackermann.
 Fashion brands such as Calvin Klein and Prada held shows at China Chalet during New York Fashion Week, while Vogue regularly rented the space for photo shoots.
 Notable artists to have performed at China Chalet include King Krule, Danny Brown, Megan Thee Stallion, and DJ Cassidy.